 Update: I Think I Like Centered Better

-I wrote this before getting the coolie.
-I would rather use a centered version, either the one below or the drop cap arrangement, but moved over.
+FYI: I changed my mind after getting the coolie.
+I now would rather use a centered version, either the one below or the drop cap arrangement, but moved over to cluster tighter.

 Save for Reuse

 I made some copies of the vector art components to hide in case I want to revisit this file in the future, because after I crop (“slice join”) the grouped objects, the text and other vector objects are converted into shapes rather than retaining their editable font and sizing characteristics.
 I suppose I could’ve just cropped the background image and not had to group all vector objects before slicing them, but that’s not always the case, so I’m just used to taking these steps.

 I exported the different versions (parody text and centered text) and let my wife choose, she then submitted them to a person on Etsy who makes custom slim can “coolies”.

 Slim Coolie Brand Parody: The Realization

 Here’s the finished product, complete with slim can.